pingcap/docs/command-line-flags-for-tidb-configuration.md

 - The configuration file
 - Default: ""
 - If you have specified the configuration file, TiDB reads the configuration file.
-If the corresponding configuration also exists in the command line options, TiDB uses the configuration in the command line options to overwrite that in the configuration file.
+If the corresponding configuration also exists in the command-line parameters, TiDB uses the configuration in the command-line parameters to overwrite that in the configuration file.
 For detailed configuration information, see [TiDB Configuration File Description](/tidb-configuration-file.md).

 ## `--config-check`